yoga is so much more than postures

 come build your spiritual practice

-This year-long online course will teach you how to create simple, meaningful practices that lead to a life lived on purpose (rather than out of habit).
+Are you ready to explore the deeper dimensions of yoga?
+I’ve got ten short courses that will guide you through the ancient science of transformation and help you move in the direction you want to go.
+Learn how to create simple, meaningful practices that lead to a life lived on purpose (rather than out of habit).
 A life with depth, tradition, and a sense of spirit.

 Life is an amazing and complicated thing.
 And to live well, we need support.
-If you’d benefit from a useful conversation filled with good questions, encouragement, and practical tools to help you move forward, let’s work together.
+If you’d benefit from a useful conversation filled with good questions, encouragement, and practical tools to help you move forward, let’s schedule a yoga therapy session.
+We’ll create a space where you can speak and be heard—a sacred space where you can open up and see your life in a new way.

 Yoga is a transformational life practice.